Susana465/datahazards_TTW_chapter/03-case_study.md

 (er-datahazardscasestudy-organising-collaboration)=
 ### Collaboration:
-The DERR symposium had two primary organisers, however it would not have been possible without the help of different collaborators.
+The DER symposium had two primary organisers, however it would not have been possible without the help of different collaborators.
 Here we discuss the steps we took to reach out to volunteers, symposium collaborators and speakers to help the event run smoothly.

 **Internal Teams**